1DGK/1dgk.github.io/misc.md

 - The Travels of Marco Polo
 - The Catcher in the Rye by J. D. Salinger
 - The Cosmic Perspective by Jeffrey Bennett
+- Live from New York by Tom Shales and James Andrew Miller
+- Springfield Confidential by Mike Reiss

 **Currently watching**
 - Parks and Recreation (2009-2015)